Confined and Shallow Waters (CSW)

 The term confined waters covers attributes like tidal areas, deltas, narrow straits, skerry coasts and rugged coastlines, just to name a few.
 Whereby narrow seas are not only characterised by geographical constraints but also pose navigational restrictions, for instance by offshore exploration fields or dense traffic in the approaches of choke points or at sea lines of communications.

-In general terms, Shallow Waters are defined by a depth of less than 200 meters creating impacts on maritime operations, for instance by naval mines or limitations to submarine freedom of maneuver.
-However, this does not mean deeper coastal areas, such as fjords or littoral underwater canyons, are ignored.
+In general terms, Shallow Waters are defined by a depth of less than 200 meters creating impacts on maritime operations, for instance by naval mines or limitations to submarine freedom of manoeuvre.
+However, this does not mean ignoring deeper coastal areas, such as fjords or littoral underwater canyons.